scottchiefbaker/ESP-RIX/README.md

 # Inspired by

-RIX was inspired by Joao Lopes' [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug) which appears to be abandonned and will no longer compile on modern boards.
+RIX was inspired by Joao Lopes' [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug) which appears to be abandonned.